 Girl & Dug Farm utilizes a little over six acres of land to produce specialty herbs and vegetables in north San Diego County.
 Implementing hydroponic gardening, vertical growing techniques, and climate-controlled greenhouses mixed with a water-conscious mindset, owner Aaron Choi ethically cultivates uncommon produce to bring awareness to unique, edible ingredients.
 Sourcing produce directly to high-end restaurants and working through select distribution partners, Choi is inspired by the way unusual ingredients can spark conversations around food and hopes to bring unusual herbs and vegetables into everyday cooking.

-Ghost celery was developed at Girl & Dug Farm in San Diego County, California and is believed to be a variety of white celery.
+Ghost celery pictured above was developed at Girl & Dug Farm in San Diego County, California. and is believed to be a variety of white celery.
 Today Ghost celery is available through select partners of Girl & Dug Farm, such as Specialty Produce, and is found throughout Southern California.